FlorianMihola/foop-snake3/README.md

     estudio

-and run the program.
+and run the program or run from the command line

+    ./EIFGENs/foop-snake/W_code/foop-snake

 WASD keys move the green snake.
+IJKL keys move blue snake.
 On start the game is paused.
 Press space to start.